PaperCutSoftware/git-from-powershell/docs/index.md

 - Version Control Systems (VCS) are not just for developers
     - Anyone who manages changes to files
     - People who need to work together
-    - Organisations who need to manage content or compliance
+    - Organisations who need to manage content or satisfy compliance requirements
 - Git provides
     - Each developer with a local repository (repo):
         - To keep a complete history of all the files in our project, the changes that occurred over time
         - The ability to create branches with unique sets of isolated changes
         - Commands to add new changes and recover old versions
-    - Git runs on Windows, Mac OS X, & Linux
+    - Git runs on Windows, Mac OS X, and Linux
     - As well as a powerful tool for the individual developer, it provides a powerful model for cooperation in teams and across teams
     - Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet
     - Each Git repo can connect and share code with other repos from the same project